 Standing Against Horse Racing

-What do we mean by horse racing?
+What is horse racing?

 Horse racing is an equestrian ‘sport’, which typically involves two or more horses ridden by jockeys over a set distance, for competition.